agaase/imgr/README.md

 imgr is a lightweight mobile optimised jquery plugin to lazy load images as a background image or normal image element.
 The default behavior is to load images as user scrolls on the screen and element becomes visible.

 ####How it works?
-The plugin checks the position of an image or a div (to be loaded as background image) once on every touchmove (for touch devices) or mousewheel(non touch devices) event with respect to the window or the visual viewport.
-If the element is within that bounds it loads that image.
+The plugin checks the position of an image or a div (to be loaded as background image) once on every touchmove (for touch devices) or mousewheel(non touch devices) event.
+The position is checked with respect to the window or the visual viewport and both vertical and horizontal visibility is taken into account.
+If the element is within the viewport bounds the image is loaded.

 ####How to use it?.